Activity: Value Exchange Ledger (Employee)

 B. Create ‘Current’ Value Perspective

-Redo steps 1-7 for a second ledger to represent your current experience of Value exchanged.
+Redo steps 1-7 for a second ledger to represent your current experience of value exchanged.

 Look at this ledger and consider these questions: